feature-sh/docs/contents/README.md

 ---
-description: Quick overview of Feature & how to use it.
+description: Quick overview of Feature & how to start using it.
 ---

 # 🤖 What is Feature?